 Below you will find some practical and simple tips to help you in protecting your taxes and overall identity.

-IRS Tips to Protect Yourself from Tax Fraud
+IRS Tips to Protect Yourself from Identity Theft

-Here are seven tips directly from the IRS website that can help you to minimize your risk of becoming a victim of tax fraud:
+Here are seven tips directly from the IRS website that can help you to protect yourself against identity theft:

 Additional Ways to Protect Yourself